maritimeconnectivity/g1128-msr-ledger-service-specification/service-specification.md

 Describe the functionality of the operation, i.e. how does it produce the output from the input payload.
 -->
 Upon receiving a request to add an MSR from a user, the MSR Ledger will first check if the user has the administrative permissions to do so.
 If the user does not have the necessary permissions, the MSR Ledger will stop execution and optionally return a response with the failure reason to the user.
-If the user does have the necessary permissions, the MSR Ledger will create a representation of the MSR using the given the information, create an entry that maps from the given address of the MSR to the created representation in its internal index of MSRs and assign permissions for creating and updating service instances to the added MSR.
+If the user does have the necessary permissions, the MSR Ledger will create an *Msr* object representation of the MSR using the given the information, create an entry that maps from the given address of the MSR to the created representation in its internal index of MSRs and assign permissions for creating and updating service instances to the added MSR.

 #### Operation parameters
 <!--